Netcash-ZA/PayNow-ZenCart/README.md

 3. Click on "NetcashPayNow"
 4. Click '+ install Module' on the right hand side to install the module
 5. Click 'True' to enable the module
-6. Type in your Sage Pay service key
+6. Type in your Netcash service key
 7. Click 'update' when you are done

 You are now ready to process credit card transaction with Netcash Pay Now.

-Remember to turn of "Make test mode active:" in the Sage Pay backend when you are ready to go live.
+Remember to turn of "Make test mode active:" in the Netcash backend when you are ready to go live.

 Issues & Feature Requests
 -------------------------

 We welcome your feedback.

-Please contact Sage Pay South Africa with any questions or issues.
+Please contact Netcash South Africa with any questions or issues.